intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/DockerGuides/vllm_docker_quickstart.md

-# vLLM Serving with IPEX-LLM on Intel GPUs via docker
+# vLLM Serving with IPEX-LLM on Intel GPUs via Docker

 This guide demonstrates how to run `vLLM` serving with `IPEX-LLM` on Intel GPUs via Docker.